RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription_database.md

 ```

 Note: Due to constraints in the Redis Cloud API, the import process will not import global attributes or override region attributes.
 If you wish to use these attributes in your Terraform configuration, you will need to manually add them to your Terraform configuration and run `terraform apply` to update the database.

+Additionally, the `memory_limit_in_gb` cannot be set during imports as it is deprecated.
+If you need to set the `memory_limit_in_gb` attribute, you will need to create a new database resource.
+It is recommended to use the `dataset_size_in_gb` attribute instead.